 This course is designed for students who want to gain a greater understanding of the complex relationship between human societies and problems that face our environment today.
 Through global case studies, students will gain a broad perspective on the causes and consequences of environmental degradation and possible solutions that may create a more sustainable world.
 The course will include discussions on ethical, economic and social choices as they relate to our environment, including an historical perspective, population growth models and understanding environmental policies.
 Students will also examine our interaction and reliance on natural systems and resources including those of the atmosphere, water, soil and Earth's energy sources.
-The course will have a rigorous and ambitious schedule, designed to follow an entry-level college environmental science course.
-It is recommend students only take this course upon completion of Biology with an "A" or "B" and Chemistry.

-Astronomy Course No o.
-H3070ES

-Elective Prerequisite: Chemistry and/or Algebra II Semester 1 credit
+Astronomy Course No.H3070EY Elective Prerequisite: Earth Science Year-Long 1 credit

-Trigonometry

 This course provides a quantitative introduction to the science of astronomy.
 Course themes are chosen from a variety of astronomical observations and models, the main topics of the course are exploration, the solar system, stars, universe, and cosmology.
 Exploring the sky section includes origins of modern astronomy, gravity, light, and telescopes.
-The solar system section includes origin of solar system, planets, moons, asteroids, meteorites, and comets.
+The solar system section includes the origin of the solar system, planets, moons, asteroids, meteorites, and comets.
 Star section includes stellar evolution, death of stars, interstellar medium, neutron stars, and black holes.
 The universe section includes galaxies, supermassive black holes, quasars, dark matter.
-Cosmology section includes the expanse of the universe, Big Bang Theory, dark energy, and the future of the universe.
+The cosmology section includes the expanse of the universe, Big Bang Theory, dark energy, and the future of the universe.
 Students will be expected to research, write detailed scientific papers, and present on astronomical topics.